 In 2001, I was on a short sabbatical and traveling to New Delhi from Mumbai; in a train.
-Our Indian trains are really one of the wonders of the world.
+Our Indian trains are one of the wonders of the world.
 If you don’t believe me, get on it once.
 Nothing bad, it’s just really a joyful roller-coaster ride.

 I was traveling in class II sleeper coach where there are usually double the people than the seats.
 The journey was of around 1,200 km and there it was vacation time.
 So, it felt like all the 1.072 billion were in that coach.
-I was enjoying as usual.
+I was enjoying it as usual.
 The heat was killing and we were passing the hottest zone of the country.

 On a particular station, a small group of young men entered the coach with a blast.
-They were strong, stiff and disciplined headed by another young man who was a little older than the others.
+They were strong, stiff, and disciplined headed by another young man who was a little older than the others.
 I figured that these are military men but was reluctant, and little afraid, to ask.

 My curiosity was increasing, I had to do something to get the answers.
 So, I gathered all my courage and asked the elder man about their existence.
 To my surprise, I was right and they belonged to the military — Indian Air Force.

 I was upset about this fact that our soldiers are guarding us all day and night but we don’t even have few seats for them.
 While I was thinking all of this, my heart told me to stop blaming and BE THE CHANGE!

 After they went, I was only thinking about the good time we had together and also how bad we treat these officers.
-I have traveled widely in India by train and always have noticed military men standing the whole night without getting a berth to sleep or sit.
+I’ve traveled widely in India by train and always have noticed military men standing the whole night without getting a berth to sleep or sit.

 But, do you think I was the giver?
-I think the giver was Sheel who gave me an opportunity to offer my service and learn a lesson of a lifetime.
-It was this young Indian Air Force officer who offered an ordinary civilian like me to be of use to the nation; through this random act of kindness.
+I think the giver was Sheel who allowed me to offer my service and learn a lesson of a lifetime.
+It was this young IAF officer who offered an ordinary civilian like me to be of use to the nation; through this random act of kindness.